 I’d been looking at a few different models: the Olympus PEN that pretty much every blogger seems to own, the Canon ESO M3 and the ESO M10.

 They’re all compact cameras that are better suited for I wanted to use them for; mainly a mix between my finally photography module at university next year and to up my blog photography.

-I’m also considering vlogging and/or starting a YouTube channel later in the year, but since I really don’t have the confidence to do either of those just yet, that aspect wasn’t too high on my priority list.
+I’m also considering vlogging at some point, but since I really don’t have the confidence to do that just yet it wasn’t an aspect that was too high on my priority list.

 The only problem with both the PEN and the M3 was their price.
 As a student living solely on my student loan, there was no way I could afford to spend so much money on a camera – no matter how good it would look on my Instagram!

-So in the end I decided to go for the M10.
+So in the end I decided to go for the Canon EOS M10.